 Protection Against Violence

-Universities as a place of work and study are also an environment in which violence and sexualized assaults take place.
+Universities as places of work and study are also environments in which violence and sexualized assaults take place.
 In particular, the pronounced hierarchies and dependency relationships at universities can lead to subtle forms of violence and sexualized harassment.
-In addition to the general taboo on the subject, these power relations make it even more difficult for victims to defend themselves against attacks.
+In addition to the general taboo surrounding the topic, these power relations make it even more difficult for victims to defend themselves against such attacks.

-The Department of Geography strives to enable all its members to work together on an equal footing, without discrimination, and in a manner that is based on respect and trust.
-The GIUB therefore resolutely opposes any behavior involving violence and sexualized harassment.
+The Department of Geography strives to enable all its members and affiliates to work together in an equal, non-discriminatory, respectful and trusting manner.
+The GIUB therefore resolutely opposes any behavior of violence and sexualized harassment.

 What Is Sexualized Violence?

-• intrusive looks, obscene signs or gestures, whistle
+• Insistent glances, obscene signs or gestures, whistles

 Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.